-You may purchase units of the Fund or request switches exclusively through your LBCFS representative or LBCFS-authorized representative.
-Your LBCFS representative or LBCFS-authorized representative is your agent, to provide you with investment recommendations to meet your own risk/return objectives and to place orders to purchase, switch, or redeem on your behalf.
-We are not liable for the recommendations given to you by your LBCFS representative or LBCFS-authorized representative, and we are entitled to rely on electronic or other instructions that your LBCFS representative or LBCFS-authorized representative provides to us without verifying your instructions.
-Units of the Fund may be redeemed through your LBCFS representative or LBCFS-authorized representative or LBCFS-authorized representative provides to us without verifying your instructions.
-Units of the Fund may be redeemed through your LBCFS representative.
+You may purchase units of the Fund or request switches through your financial advisor or dealer.
+You may redeem units of the Fund through your financial advisor or dealer or through us.
+The financial advisor or dealer you select is your agent to provide you with investment recommendations to meet your own risk/return objectives and to place orders to purchase, switch, or redeem on your behalf.
+We are not liable for the recommendations given to you by your financial advisor and we are entitled to rely on electronic or other instructions that a financial advisor or dealer provides to us without verifying your instructions.